 You will find that the world of the broker is filled with jargon and terminology, far too rich to cover in a single paragraph.
 But there are some key terms you’ll want to be familiar with, including learning the difference between a discount and full-service brokerage.

-Asset allocation is a strategic term, and you’ll want to learn the differences between stocks, or shares (see: what are shares?) and bonds.
+Asset allocation is a strategic term, and you’ll want to learn the differences between stocks, or shares and bonds.
 You’ll have to understand cash and cash equivalents, as well as mutual funds and exchange-traded funds (ETFs).
 Other important terms to familiarise yourself with include capital gains, commissions and cash accounts / margin accounts.
 To read a more in-depth review on this topic, make sure to visit our what are shares? guide for beginners.

 Avoiding exorbitant brokerage fees